All Episodes

 Hillary, this is an example, the second lie.

-At some point, after Hillary lied to Edmund Hillary about being named after him, she was called on it.
+At some point after Hillary lied to Edmund Hillary about being named after him, she was called on it.

 And her answer was that her mother lied to her.

-That's the story that Jay Homnik wrote.
+That's the story that Jay Homnick wrote.

-His threw her own mother under the bus.
+Threw her own mother under the bus.

-And we'll uh we'll link to it at rushlemboy.com so you can.
+And we'll link to it at rushlinbaugh.com so you can't that long a story.

 But the point is that Mrs. Clinton, in order to save herself, threw her own mother under the bus and told her that it was the best of intentions.

-Her mother lied to her about being named after Edmund Hillary so that she would be inspired to keep climbing.
+Her mother lied to her about being named after Edmund Hillary so that she would be inspired to keep climbing and keep seeking new heights.

 It was a well-intentioned lie.

-And Hillary didn't know it because she was so young when she was first informed who she'd been named after.
+It was an attempt to motivate a daughter by a mother, but nevertheless, and Hillary didn't know it because she was so young when she was first informed who she'd been named after.

 But when she finally learned about it, she had to admit that her mother had lied to her.